babar-raza/package-descriptions/aspose.cloud/rubygems/Aspose.Imaging Cloud SDK for Ruby.md

 DJVU, DICOM, CDR, CMX, ODG, DNG

-## Platform Independence

-Aspose.Imaging Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started with Aspose.Imaging Cloud SDK for Ruby

 The complete source code is available at the [GitHub Repository](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-ruby).
 You can either directly use it in your project via source code or get [RubyGem](https://rubygems.org/gems/aspose_imaging_cloud) (recommended).